-The following persons will attend the me eting [Name and role]: Parent/Guardian Regular Ed /EC Teacher Student (when appropriate) Special Ed.
-Teacher Individual to interpret instructional implications of evaluation results Local Education Agency Representat tive □ Agency Representative (s) for post-set econdary transition Agency Name Agency Name Agency Name Part C Representative (if applicable) к Other Required IEP Team Members At the request of the parents, the public agency ervice Coordinators or their representative at the initia The agency AND the parents have the right to expertise of the student.
-The determination of Il be made by the party (parent or public agency) who invites the individual to o be a participant at the meeting.
-Diana contact mant (insert I E A shana/amail) an anan an manuihla ta annfirm man Please contact me at (insert LEA phone/email methods of participation (e.g., phone conferen reschedule for another time and date. ice of other electronic medium) OK ii unaole to participate, reschedule for another time and date.
-Sincerely, Sincerery, Name Title Date Traine .
-THE Date
+The fellowing negrous will attend the s nesting [Name and relat.
+The following persons will attend the meeting [Name and role]: ☐ Parent/Guardian ☐ Regular Ed /EC Teacher ☐ ☐ Student (when appropriate) ☐ Special Ed.
+Teacher ☐ Individual to interpret instructional implications of evaluation results Local Education Agency Represent tative ☐ Agency Representative (s) for post- -secondary transition Agency Name Agency Name Agency Name ☐ Part C Representative (if applicable) ☐ Other Required IEP Team Members At the request of the parents, the public agen ice Coordinators or their representative at the initial IEP meeting.
+The agency AND the parents have the right to invite any other participants they feel have knowledge or special expertise of the student.
+The determination of knowledge or special expertise shall be made by the party (parent or public agency) who invites the individual to be a participant at the meeting.
+Please contact me at (insert LEA phone/ema ail) as soon as possible to confirm your a ttendance, arrange alternate methods of participation (e.g., phone confer ence or other electronic medium) OR if i unable to participate, reschedule for another time and date.
+Sincerely, Name Title Date